ldeeley/rocknroll-microservices/MicroServices - RocknRollAlbumArt.md

     <artifactId>spring-cloud-starter-netflix-eureka-server</artifactId>
 </dependency>
 ```
-The Main class should be annotated as per below so that on StartUp it is recognised as the Eureka Server
+The Main class should be annotated as per below so that on StartUp it is recognised as the Eureka Server.

 ```java
 @EnableEurekaServer